Origami is a system for creating sites that complements HTML and CSS with the ability to concisely define the structure and content of your site.

 The steps may be simple but the end result can be complex and beautiful.
 In the same way, Origami lets you transform your content into something to share.

-If you’re interested in trying Origami in a friendly setting, you can participate in a guided usability test and share your feedback.
+If you’re interested in trying Origami in a friendly setting, you can participate in a guided playtest and share your feedback.
 Or join a pair programming session to use these new techniques and tools to collaboratively implement a site.
 Contact Jan Miksovsky.